webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 * The values used while connecting (`uFrag`/`uPwd`).
 * The values used while securing (certificate fingerprint).

-It is important to note that signaling typically happens "out-of-band"," which means applications generally don't use WebRTC itself to trade signaling messages.
+It is important to note that signaling typically happens "out-of-band", which means applications generally don't use WebRTC itself to exchange signaling messages.
 Any architecture suitable for sending messages can relay the SDPs between the connecting peers, and many applications will simply use their existing infrastructure (e.g. REST endpoints, WebSocket connections, or authentication proxies) to facilitate trading of SDPs between the proper clients.

 ### Connecting and NAT Traversal with STUN/TURN

-After trading SDPs, the two WebRTC Agents now have enough information to attempt to connect to each other.
-To make this happen, WebRTC uses another established technology called ICE (Interactive Connectivity Establishment).
+Once two WebRTC Agents have exchanged SDPs, they have enough information to attempt to connect to each other.
+To make this connection happen, WebRTC uses another established technology called ICE (Interactive Connectivity Establishment).

-ICE is a protocol that pre-dates WebRTC which allows the establishment of a connection between two Agents.
-These Agents could be on the same network or on the other side of the world.
-ICE is the solution to establishing a direct connection without a central server.
+ICE is a protocol that pre-dates WebRTC and allows the establishment of a direct connection between two Agents without a central server.
+These two Agents could be on the same network or on the other side of the world.

-The real magic here is 'NAT Traversal' and STUN/TURN Servers.
-These two concepts are all you need to communicate with an ICE Agent in another subnet.
-We will explore these topics in depth later.
+ICE enables direct connection, but the real magic of the connecting process involves a concept called 'NAT Traversal' and the use of STUN/TURN Servers.
+These two concepts, which we will explore in more depth later, are all you need to communicate with an ICE Agent in another subnet.

-Once ICE successfully connects, WebRTC then moves on to establishing an encrypted transport.
-This transport is used for audio, video, and data.
+Once two Agents have successfully established an ICE connection, WebRTC moves on to the next step: establishing an encrypted transport for sharing audio, video, and data between them.

 ### Securing the transport layer with DTLS and SRTP

-Now that we have bi-directional communication (via ICE) we need to establish secure communication.
-This is done through two protocols that pre-date WebRTC.
-The first protocol is DTLS (Datagram Transport Layer Security) which is just TLS over UDP.
-TLS is the cryptographic protocol used to secure communication over HTTPS.
-The second protocol is SRTP (Secure Real-time Transport Protocol).
+Now that we have bi-directional communication (via ICE), we need to make our communication secure!
+This is done through two more protocols that also pre-date WebRTC; DTLS (Datagram Transport Layer Security) and SRTP (Secure Real-Time Transport Protocol).
+The first protocol, DTLS, is simply TLS over UDP (TLS is the cryptographic protocol used to secure communication over HTTPS).
+The second protocol, SRTP (Secure Real-time Transport Protocol), is used to ensure encryption of RTP (Real-time Protocol) data packets.

 First, WebRTC connects by doing a DTLS handshake over the connection established by ICE.
 Unlike HTTPS, WebRTC doesn't use a central authority for certificates.
-Instead, WebRTC just asserts that the certificate exchanged via DTLS matches the fingerprint shared via signaling.
+It simply asserts that the certificate exchanged via DTLS matches the fingerprint shared via signaling.
 This DTLS connection is then used for DataChannel messages.

-WebRTC then uses a different protocol for audio/video transmission called RTP.
-We secure our RTP packets using SRTP.
+Next, WebRTC uses the RTP protocol, secured using SRTP, for audio/video transmission.
 We initialize our SRTP session by extracting the keys from the negotiated DTLS session.

-In a later chapter, we discuss why media transmission has its own protocol.
+We will discuss why media and data transmission have their own protocols in a later chapter, but for now it is enough to know that they are handled separately.

 Now we are done!
-You now have bi-directional and secure communication.
-If you have a stable connection between your WebRTC Agents, this is all the complexity you may need.
-Unfortunately, the real world has packet loss and bandwidth limits, and the next section is about how we deal with them.
+We have successfully established bi-directional and secure communication.
+If you have a stable connection between your WebRTC Agents, this is all the complexity you need.
+In the next section, we will discuss how WebRTC deals with the unfortunate real world problems of packet loss and bandwidth limits.

 ### Communicating with peers via RTP and SCTP

-We now have two WebRTC Agents with secure bi-directional communication.
-Let's start communicating!
-Again, we use two pre-existing protocols: RTP (Real-time Transport Protocol), and SCTP (Stream Control Transmission Protocol).
-Use RTP to exchange media encrypted with SRTP, and use SCTP to send and receive DataChannel messages encrypted with DTLS.
+Now that we have two WebRTC Agents connected and secure, bi-directional communication established, let's start communicating!
+Again, WebRTC will use two pre-existing protocols: RTP (Real-time Transport Protocol), and SCTP (Stream Control Transmission Protocol).
+We use RTP to exchange media encrypted with SRTP, and we use SCTP to send and receive DataChannel messages encrypted with DTLS.

-RTP is quite minimal but provides what is needed to implement real-time streaming.
-The important thing is that RTP gives flexibility to the developer, so they can handle latency, loss, and congestion as they please.
+RTP is quite a minimal protocol, but it provides the necessary tools to implement real-time streaming.
+The most important thing about RTP is that it gives flexibility to the developer, allowing them to handle latency, package loss, and congestion as they please.
 We will discuss this further in the media chapter.

 The final protocol in the stack is SCTP.
-SCTP allows many delivery options for messages.
-You can optionally choose to have unreliable, out of order delivery, so you can get the latency needed for real-time systems.
+The important thing about SCTP is that it allows for unreliable, out of order message delivery (among many different options).
+This allows developers to ensure the necessary latency for real-time systems.

 ## WebRTC, a collection of protocols
 WebRTC solves a lot of problems.
-At first, this may even seem over-engineered.
-The genius of WebRTC is really the humility.
-It didn't assume it could solve everything better.
-Instead, it embraced many existing single purpose technologies and bundled them together.
+At first glance the technology may seem over-engineered, but the genius of WebRTC is its humility.
+It wasn't created under the assumption that it could solve everything better.
+Instead, it embraced many existing single purpose technologies and brought them together into a streamlined, widely applicable bundle.

 This allows us to examine and learn each part individually without being overwhelmed.
 A good way to visualize it is a 'WebRTC Agent' is really just an orchestrator of many different protocols.

 ![WebRTC Agent](../images/01-webrtc-agent.png "WebRTC Agent Diagram")

-## How does WebRTC (the API) work
+## How does WebRTC (the API) work?

-This section shows how the JavaScript API maps to the protocol.
-This isn't meant as an extensive demo of the WebRTC API, but more to create a mental model of how it all ties together.
+This section outlines how the WebRTC JavaScript API maps to the WebRTC protocol described above.
+It isn't meant as an extensive demo of the WebRTC API, but more to create a mental model of how everything ties together.
-If you aren't familiar with either, it is ok.
+If you aren't familiar with either the protocol or the API, don't worry.
 This could be a fun section to return to as you learn more!

 ### `new RTCPeerConnection`